timoguin/lakekeeper/README.md

 - ssl-vendored
 - libz-static

 This means that all features of [librdkafka](https://github.com/confluentinc/librdkafka) are usable.
 All necessary dependencies are statically linked and cannot be disabled.
-If you want to use dynamic linking or disable a feature, you unfortunately have to fork Lakekeeper and change the features accordingly.
+If you want to use dynamic linking or disable a feature, you'll have to fork Lakekeeper and change the features accordingly.
 Please refer to the documentation of rust-rdkafka for details on how to enable dynamic linking or disable certain features.

 To publish events to Kafka, set the following environment variables: